The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain and Portugal: Virginia Irurita

 Most overrated place

 In general, the hidden gem of the Algarve is the inland area—so many visitors think only of the beaches.
 Along the coast, the small village of Cacela Velha and the nearby city of Tavira are in an area near the Spanish border that not many people visit.
 Tavira is what you might call a “slow city,” with a big focus on sustainability, maintaining neighborly connections, and preserving the traditional gastronomy.
 Cacela Velha has one of the best beaches you’ll find in Portugal, and beautiful whitewashed houses that retain the character of the old days.

 Take in the vista from one of the Algarve’s many beautiful viewpoints.
-I love the one just underneath the Castle of Santa Catarina, where you can look out on Rocha Beach while sipping an orange and maracuyá juice (the latter native to South America, and symbolic of the region’s melting pot of cultures) purchased from a roadside stand.
+At the one just underneath the Castle of Santa Catarina, you can look out on Rocha Beach while sipping an orange and maracuyá juice (the latter native to South America, and symbolic of the region’s melting pot of cultures) purchased from a roadside stand.
 Another fantastic viewpoint is the Cabo de Saõ Vicente lighthouse in Sagres; one of continental Europe’s most western points, this is the perfect place to enjoy the sunset.

 Prime picnic spot